Beda Fomm (wargame): Reception

+In Issue 98 of Campaign, Kevin Pollock noted that "This situation could have easily become the traditional boring slugfest normally associated with games on North Africa, but, thanks to some nice design work by Frank Chadwick, is instead one that is both tense and interesting."
+Pollock admired the unusual turn sequence, saying, "Because of this turn structure each element of the two armies has its own strengths and weaknesses which make it a truly combined arms game."
+Pollock concluded, "BF is an unusual game but one that can be very exciting and challenging.
+Perhaps more important than this, however, is that Beda Fomm is fun to play."

+In Issue 49 of the British wargaming magazine Perfidious Albion, Charles Vasey commented, "a simple version of Operation Crusader in that combat is divided into Barrage, Anti-tank and Combat.
+The rules are quick and easy to read."
+Vasey concluded, "This is not a game of 'cowardly [Italians]', especially with some good morale, bersaglieri [sharpshooters] and armour."
+Two issues later, Vasey called the game "magnificent ...
+The system seems to combine so much of Crusader and Suez '73 [GDW, 1981] yet it does so with so much grace that one is staggered that one small game could hold all it knew."
+Vasey concluded, "My only criticism (honest) is that you cannot play it is two hours, its a five hour game with careful play.
+Its the best value in historical gaming at the minute.
+Get it."

 In the 1980 book The Best of Board Wargaming, contributor Marcus Watney commented "Given unlimited time and resources, it is not difficult to design a superlative game; but within the restraints of the 120 System (120 counters, two hours playing time) anyone who succeeds deserves extra recognition and praise.
 Frank Chadwick has done so."
 Watney also noted "The most impressive facet of the design is the inclusion of sophisticated morale rules."
 He concluded by giving Beda Fomm an "Excitement Grade" of 90%, saying, "This game is highly recommended."

 In Issue 24 of the UK wargaming magazine Phoenix, Roger Jordan commented "It is refreshing to see a game dealing with the desert war that doesn't consist of hordes of Panzers."
 He called the rules "clear and concise", but warned players to "read every sentence or you will miss something."
 He concluded "In short, a real nailbiter, combining just the right amount of skill and luck [...]
 Strongly recommended to everyone except those with weak hearts or nervous dispositions."

 In a retrospective review in Issue 5 of Simulacrum, John Kula commented "Beda Fomm is an elegant game in many respects.
 Its simplicity is elegant.
 It is the only exclusive simulation of this battle that I'm aware of [...]
 And it is one of a very few simulations of a meeting engagement."
 Kula concluded, "Beda Fomm can be a close game, just as the battle was a close-run thing."